Identity Access Management (IAM)

 Listing memberships

-You can list membership status of a group or a user with the following API.
+You can retrieve the membership status of a group or user using the API below.

 Request: